 Even though quality kits come with reference materials, getting first-aid training before your trip is a wise move.

 A first-aid guide does not convey the true nature of a medical trauma.
 Training will help you overcome the initial fear and shock of responding to an emergency.
 Being fully prepared to deal with a serious incident beforehand can make all the difference.

-Outdoor first-aid courses are taught by many organizations, including REI Outdoor School, which offers wilderness medicine classes in many REI stores.
+Outdoor first-aid courses are taught by many organizations, including REI Co-op, which offers wilderness medicine classes in many of our stores.

 You can also supplement your training by reading wilderness first-aid books.